hahahahaman/hahahahaman.github.io/_posts/2015-11-1-adding-text.md

 opengl.
 It's actually really a pain in the ass to add features, because I have to learn the Common Lisp library associated with whatever [tutorial](https://en.wikibooks.org/wiki/OpenGL_Programming/Modern_OpenGL_Tutorial_Text_Rendering_01) I'm referencing from.
-The more obscure Common Lisp libraries can be a hassle since they usually don't come with much documentation (this is also part of the fun though), [cl-freetype2](https://github.com/rpav/cl-freetype2) is pretty lacking in its explanation, so I dove in for a few days looking at the way it's setup.
+Quite a few Common Lisp libraries can be a hassle since they don't come with much documentation (this can also part of the (masochistic) fun though), [cl-freetype2](https://github.com/rpav/cl-freetype2) is pretty lacking in its explanation, so I dove in for a few days looking at the way it's setup.
 It's pretty clever(?) the way it's been written, I'm actually not sure